Biden tells the United Nations that Putin's attempts to 'extinguish' Ukraine should 'make your blood run cold'

 US officials have cautioned Ukraine's current gains don't necessarily signal a wider change in the outlook of the war, which remains likely to be a prolonged conflict.
 A day ahead of Biden's speech, two Russian-controlled regions in eastern Ukraine announced plans for referendums on officially joining Russia, votes the US has previously warned would be "shams."

-One of Biden's objectives in his speech Wednesday is stressing the importance of maintaining unity among western allies in supporting Ukraine in the uncertain months ahead.
+One of Biden's objectives in his speech Wednesday was stressing the importance of maintaining unity among western allies in supporting Ukraine in the uncertain months ahead.

 That effort is made more difficult by a looming energy crisis as Russia withholds supplies of natural gas to Europe as winter sets in.
 Higher costs spurred in part by withering western sanctions on Moscow have led to an economic calamity that is causing political turmoil for many leaders in Biden's coalition, including himself.

-Note: This story has been updated with further developments on Wednesday.